The

 RESOLUTION

-The governing body for the County of Alleghany,
+The governing body for the

 Present: Vice-Chair Warren Taylor, Graylen Blevins, Sandy